MusicPlayerDaemon/ncmpc/doc/index.rst

 :command:`color progressbar = COLOR[,ATTRIBUTE]...` - Set the color of
 the progress indicator.

+:command:`color progressbar = COLOR[,ATTRIBUTE]...` - Set the color of
+the progress indicator background.

 :command:`color status-state = COLOR[,ATTRIBUTE]...` - Set the text
 color used to display mpd status in the status window.